How to Shampoo a Carpet: Cleaning it by Hand

 A carpet can definitely be the perfect finish to your home’s interior, but as with everything, you need to know how to properly maintain it.
 We all know how a rug can be a magnet not only for stains, but also for nasty allergens that can trigger coughing and sneezing.
 Needless to say, a good, regular clean will both refresh your carpet and take care of the harmful pollen and dust living in its fibres.

 With that in mind, if you are looking for an easy, budget-friendly cleaning method, carpet shampooing is the way to go.
-But what exactly is carpet shampooing?
-How is it done?
-Is it effective?
+But how exactly can you shampoo the carpet?
+Can it be done by hand without a machine?
 We’ll cover all of that and more in this article!

 How to make carpet shampoo